 The binding energy per nucleon is the binding energy divided by the total number of neutrons and protons.
 This gives us information about the stability of a given nucleus.
 A high binding energy per nucleon would indicate a very stable nucleus – it is not likely to release energy if it decays into something else.
 A lower binding energy per nucleon might indicate an unstable nucleus.
 The binding energy per nucleon is sometimes called the BE/A or the BEN.

 The binding energy per nucleon for 4He is 28.3/4 = 7.075 MeV/c2, which is fairly stable.
 The most stable nucleus, based on binding energy per nucleon, is nickel-62, followed by iron-58 and iron-56.
 Nickel and iron are also the most common elements in the cores of planets.

 Fission vs. Fusion and the Binding Energy Curve

-Notice that the binding energy curve peaks at around the number of nucleons: 60, which corresponds to iron.
+If you look at a binding energy curve, you will notice that it peaks at around the number of nucleons: 60, which corresponds to iron.